 Keep Your TTR as High as Possible

 Your tap-through-rate (TTR) is the number of times your ad was tapped by users, divided by the total impressions your ad received.
 A high TTR is one of the main factors for determining whether your ad will show for a search impression compared to the competition.

 Utilize Creative Sets

 Simply put, using creative sets allows you to tailor the assets that are displayed to users based on what they’re searching for.
 It allows you to create ad variations that are specific to the keywords you have selected and is a great way to improve ad performance.
 One such example of this is displaying to your audience screenshots that are relevant to the keyword they have searched, thus helping to ensure the best results.

 Separate Your Search Match Targets

 It’s important to maintain a different ad group for your Exact keywords.
 Consider using Broad Match or Search Match On if you want to generate more impressions as Exact is the most restrictive match type.

 If you have an iOS app, Apple Search Ads (ASA) are hands down the most effective way to generate traffic in the App Store and increase downloads.
 Getting started with them can be easy, however, scaling up your campaign to the next level can be tricky, and even costly if not done correctly.
 While there are at least four different ways to ramp things up, our experience shows that gradually increasing your ad account’s relevant keywords by far offers the lowest risk and highest reward.
 By following the proper procedure you can start seeing significant results in as quickly as a week, and with continued optimization, the sky’s the limit.

 Still have questions about scaling your Apple Search Ads campaign?
-Get in touch with us today to find out how we can help.
+Get in touch with our media team today to find out how we can help.